hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 The next chunk of code **uses the cross-correlation profile to calculate binding peak separation distance**.
 The separation distance will be printed out and the **cross-correlation plot** will be saved to file.
 The `srange` argument gives the possible range for the size of the protected region; it should be higher than tag length but note that making the upper boundary too high will increase calculation time.
 The `bin` argument is telling SPP to bin tags within the specified number of basepairs to speed up calculation.
 Increasing the bin size decreases the accuracy of the determined parameters.
 The numbers we have selected here are defaults suggested in the tutorial.

-At this point SPP also assesses whether the inclusion of reads with non-perfect alignment quality improves the cross-correlation peak.
+At this point SPP also assesses whether the inclusion of **reads with non-perfect alignment quality** improves the cross-correlation peak, and flags them accordingly.
 If you would like to accept all aligned tags, specify `accept.all.tags=T` argument to save time.

 ```